Jelena Rozga: 2012–2017: Moderna žena

 The song "Žileti", written by Saša Lazić and arranged by Aca Krsmanović was released as the third single from the album on 16 March 2017.
 The song received around 210,000 views in one day and more than 600,000 views in one week.
+On 14 February 2017, Rozga appeared on the Serbian Dobro Jutro program where she was interviewed by Jovana Joksimović and Srđan Predojević about the release of her album.
+She also discussed the broadening of her musical style and her relationship status.

 On 11 April 2017, Rozga released the last single from the album, titled "Ne pijem, ne pušim" along with a music video directed by Dario Radusin and inspired by Robert Palmer's "Addicted to Love".
-That same summer saw the release of two new songs; the ballad "Rodjena sam", written by Robert Pilepić and arranged by Pero Kozomara in June and the turbo-folk infused "Svjetla neona" written by the Huljić pair, in July.
+That same summer saw the release of two new songs; the ballad "Rodjena sam", written by Robert Pilepić and arranged by Pero Kozomara in June and "Svjetla neona" written by the Huljić pair, in July.
 On 13 November 2017, Rozga performed "Prsten na sto" at the Lisinski theater together with Montenegrin singer Sergej Ćetković.
+She also appeared on the ninth season of Ami G's show together with guests Milica Todorović, Zorica Brunclik and Miroljub Aranđelović Kemiš.
+She performed a modified version of her song "Nirvana" about drinking alcohol, spoke about her first kiss and danced a belly dance together with Todorović.